shael-nlp/classification-symp/README.md

 # classification-symp
-class ml project - classifying diseases from patients input
+class ml/dl project - classifying diseases from patients input

+This repo will mostly contains copies from my work on colab